 Within this framework, it is possible to determine which curve is the dominant actor for a given location simply by observing compensating differentials (Beeson and Eberts 1987).
-That is, it is possible to classify metropolitan areas based on whether they are dominated primarily by amenities or firm productivity advantages related to their bundle of site characteristics.
-Specifically, for any metropolitan area with both above-average wages and rents or below-average wages and rents, it must be that the shift in the isocost curve is greater than the shift in the isoutility curve.
-For this reason, metropolitan area with patterns of wage and rent compensating differentials of this nature are classified as "High Productivity" and "Low Productivity," respectively.
-Similarly, for any metropolitan area with above-average wages and below-average rents or below-average wages and below-average rents or below-average wages and below-average rents or below-average wages and above-average rents, it must be that the shift in the isoutility curve is greater than the shift in the isocost curve.
-As such, metropolitan areas with these patterns of wage and rent compensating differentials as "Low Amenity" and "High Amenity," respectively.
+That is, it is possible to classify metropolitan areas based on whether they are dominated primarily by amenities or firm productivity advantages related to their bundle of site characteristics.2 Specifically, for any metropolitan area with both aboveaverage wages and rents or below-average wages and rents, it must be that the shift in the isocost curve is greater than the shift in the isoutility curve.
+For this reason, metropolitan areas with patterns of wage and rent compensating differentials of this nature are classified as "High Productivity" and "Low Productivity," respectively.
+Similarly, for any metropolitan area with above-average wages and below-average rents or belowaverage wages and above-average rents, it must be that the shift in the isoutility curve is greater than the shift in the isocost curve.
+As such, metropolitan areas with these patterns of wage and rent compensating differentials are classified as "Low Amenity" and "High Amenity," respectively.